Sitecore/jss/docs/data/routes/docs/techniques/redirection/headless-ssr/en.md

 ## Customize the `node-headless-ssr-proxy` sample to handle redirects

 > This walkthrough assumes you have followed the ["Headless SSR via `sitecore-jss-proxy`" documentation](/docs/techniques/ssr/headless-mode-ssr) to set up the headless server-side rendering of your application.
+You should implement the following steps in the directory you created during the setup.

+To customize your `node-headless-ssr-proxy` application:

 1. In the  `/.env` file, define environment variables: